-Graduates of the Administration of Justice program are eligible for positions in public and private sector organizations including, but not limited to law enforcement; legal firms; healthcare organizations; nonprofits; federal, state, and local governments.
-Specific jobs with these employers include promoted law enforcement, Federal Law Enforcement that requires a degree, Court Clerks, Detective grade or higher, Instructor, Crisis Management, Political and other positions that require a bachelor's degree.
+Graduates of the Administration of Justice program are eligible for positions in public and private sector organizations including, but not limited to law enforcement; legal firms; nonprofits; federal, state, and local governments.
+Specific jobs with these employers include promoted law enforcement, Federal Law Enforcement that requires a degree, Court Clerks, Detective grade or higher, Crisis Management, Political and other positions that require a bachelor's degree.
+Depending on experience, graduates of this program will be prepared to contribute to a broad range of entry-level to mid-level positions.

 - 1. Develop students' abilities to understand administration of justice concepts, terms, and theories. - 2.
 Prepare students for jobs in the fields of management, crisis intervention, field services, court services. - 3.
 Assist students in becoming more proficient in analysis, decision making, and management. - 4.
-Develop students' understanding of justice system management, crisis intervention, personnel management, global justice systems. - 5.
+Develop students' understanding of justice system management, crisis intervention, personnel management, and global justice systems. - 5.
 Appreciate the benefits of experiential learning by displaying good work habits, time management, and self-discipline. - 6.
 Work effectively, respectfully, ethically, and professionally with people of diverse ethnic, cultural, gender, and other backgrounds and with people with different organizational roles, social affiliations, and personalities. - 7.
 Recognize opportunities for change in the justice system; evaluate situational issues; and consider implementation for situational resolution, legal, operational, and administrative procedures involved in the justice system. - 8.
 Use quantitative and qualitative tools and methodologies to support organizational decision making. - 9.
 Analyze the information content of organizational processes and use web-based techniques, skills, and knowledge of information to create change in the justice system to fulfill the needs of the community they serve. - 10.
 Apply methodologies learned to everyday problem solving, identification of social issues requiring change or support from their role, research issues that require additional training for those in the justice system.